Vman45/tall-tale-magick/README.md

 Note: Make sure the permissions of 'newProject.sh' allows execution.

 #### Step 2:
-Get a terminal within the directory of your project folder (could use nautilus-open-terminal).
+Get a terminal within the directory of your project folder (could use nautilus-open-terminal or similar).
 Type in:
 $ ls (to view the contents of the directory)
 $ bash (make sure there is a space after bash and double click 'getImgs.sh' within the terminal then middle click 'getImgs.sh' to copy it)
 $ bash getImgs.sh (it should look like this)